 The trademarks relate to cost of initially registering certain trademarks in both Canada and the U.S. These trademarks are renewed as required for a nominal cost.
-As a result of an assessment of these facts Management believes that these items have an indefinite life.
+As a result of an assessment of these facts, management believes that these items have an indefinite life.

-The indefinite life intangibles have been allocated to the Cematrix and MOS group of CGU's.
+The indefinite life intangibles have been allocated to the Cematrix Canada and Cematrix USA CGU's.
 Product testing costs relate to third party testing and verification of certain qualities of the Company's products.
 This information is particularly important for the further development of the infrastructure market.
 The product testing costs are not completed and therefore are not available for use.
-At the end of each testing program, the specific product testing costs related to the particular program will be amortized over a future years based on their estimated useful life.
-During the years ended December 31, 2018 and 2017, respectively, the Company incurred expenditures of \$91,767 and \$153,896, including capitalized labour costs of approximately \$26,269 and \$42,700, and government grants received of \$16,775 and \$51,596.
+At the end of each testing program, the specific product testing costs related to the particular program will be amortized over future years based on their estimated useful life.
+During the years ended December 31, 2019 and 2018, respectively, the Company incurred expenditures of \$49,136 and \$91,767, including capitalized labour costs of approximately \$15,731 and \$26,269, and government grants received of \$nil and \$16,775.

-The sales backlog and goodwill were the result of the acquisition of MOS (note 5).
+The sales backlog and goodwill were the result of the acquisition of MOS and PIGCO (note 5).
 The sales backlog represents the value of contracted sales that existed on the closing date.
-The sales backlog acquired by the Company is being amortized over 16 months on a straight line basis, which is consistent with the time period the Company expects to complete the aforementioned contracts.
+The sales backlog acquired by the Company in the MOS and PIGCO acquisitions is being amortized over 16 months and 27 months, respectively on a straight-line basis, which is consistent with the time period the Company expects to complete the aforementioned contracts.
 Goodwill arises principally from the ability to leverage the larger base of operations, the assembled workforce, future growth and the potential to realize synergies in the form of cost savings.

-For the purposes of impairment testing goodwill has been allocated to the MOS CGU.
+For the purposes of impairment testing goodwill has been allocated to the Cematrix USA CGU.

-The recoverable amounts have been determined based on a VIU calculation using cash flow projections from financial forecasts approved by senior management covering a five year discounted future cash flow model plus a terminal value.
+The recoverable amounts have been determined based on a VIU calculation using cash flow projections from financial forecasts approved by senior management covering a five-year discounted future cash flow model plus a terminal value.
 There is a significant amount of uncertainty with respect to estimating the recoverable amount given the necessity of making key economic projections related to the following key assumptions: future cash flows, industry growth opportunities, including general economic risk assumptions, gross margins, terminal value and discount rate.